lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

             return []
     return order

-from collections import deque
+from collections import deque, Counter def khans_topological_sort(adj_list):
-def khans_topological_sort(adj_list):
     # initialize indegree counter
+    # this can be done with an array from 0-n or a counter
+    # be sure to include nodes with 0 count
-    in_degree = collections.Counter()
+    in_degree = Counter(({node : 0 for node in adj_list.keys()})

     for node in adj_list
         for neighbor in adj_list[node]:
             in_degree[neighbor] += 1

     # repeatedly pick off nodes with an indegree of 0
-    # decrease indegree of neighbors, append them to queue when 0
     output = []
     queue = collections.deque([c for c in in_degree if in_degree[c] == 0])

     while queue:
         cur = queue.popleft()
         output.append(cur)
+        # decrement indegree of neighbors, append them to queue when 0
         for neighbor in adj_list[c]:
             in_degree[neighbor] -= 1
             if in_degree[neighbor] == 0: